NextCandy/Xray-Auto/README_EN.md

 5. **License**: This project follows the **GNU General Public License v3.0**.
 Please refer to the `LICENSE` file in the repository for detailed terms.

 **Made with ❤️ by ISFZY**

-*Copyright © Xray-Auto Developers.
+*Copyright © Xray-Reality Developers.
 Dedicated to the purest network routing experience.*